-0 • and human effects from fire and spill.
-Try to put a ake - no equipment here - CN response comes from PG, takes time.
+Sulphur dioxide creates environmental and human effects from fire and spill.
+Try to put a boom around the contamination in the ake - no equipment here - CN response comes from PG, takes time.
 Multi-jurisdictional response from Ministry of Environment.
-0 Gear and response is a struggle - hazm at equipment and training is a challenge in our rural communities - lobby CN to have ha azmat equipment closer to Area B region. containment and evacuation - no respon nse capability for this incident in Area B - lack of specialized equipment for this - closest assistance is PG or Kitimat or Edmonton.
+Gear and response is a struggle - hazn nat equipment and training is a challenge in our rural communities - lobby CN to have h azmat equipment closer to Area B region. containment and evacuation - no respo nse capability for this incident in Area B - lack of specialized equipment for this - closest assistance is PG or Kitimat or Edmonton.
 Product- specific.
-0 Patients in the hospital - need to decont aminate before entry into the hospital -likely be shipping patients depending on injury - impact on BC Health services.
+Patients in the hospital - need to decon taminate before entry into the hospital -likely be shipping patients depending on injury - impact on BC Health services.
 Burns Lake is well set up for decontamination - now have a room off the ambulance bay.
-People aren't happy to see the cement room with the shower.
-Big step up from when the mill exploded.
-Are the conditions exist that have the potential to contribute to vulnerability within this neighbourhood?
-0 0 0 0 change because of wildfires and flooding occurring after.
-Can affect the infrastructure.
-Li Likelihood Rating (Please Circle) Consequence Severity (Please Circle) E Almost C E - Almost Certain to Occur4 - Extreme ImpactD - Likely to Occur3 - High Impact C - Possible to Occur 2 - Moderate Impact B - Unlikely to Occur 1 - Low Impact A - Very Rare A - Very Rare to Occur 0 - No Impact
+People aren't happy to see the cement room with the showe to see the cement room with the shower.
+Big step up from when the mill exploded \sim Are there specific neighbourboods in Area 'B' that have particular vulnerabilities?
+What conditions exist that have the notential to contribute to vulnerability within this neighbourhood?
+Decker Lake Burns Lake Also water runs into each lake shared watershed Pailings Tintagel - the bulk of residents Detrei Lare, builts Lare.
+Also, water runs into each lare shared watershed.
+Pailings, Tintagel, the bulk of residents along the bighway creates vulnerabilities.
+In rural area may impact less people, but mudslides covering highways and train tracks - We have seen that in the province - change because of wildfires and flooding occurring after.
+Can affect the infrastructure Likelihood Pating (Plage Circle) Consequence Severity (Please Circle) Likelihood Rating (Flease Circle) Consequence Sevency (Flease Clicle) E - Almost Certain to Occur 4 - Extreme Impact D - Likely to Occur 3 - High Impact B = Unlikely to Occur 1 = I ow Impact A - Very Rare to Occur 0 - No Impact